kicito/jolie-packages-demo/README.md

     └── B (1.1.0)
 ```

-Packages in `examples` directory constructs similar structure with jolie packages, and with this simple example, the following problems raises when execute the program:
+Packages in `examples` directory construct a similar structure to jolie packages, and with this simple example, the following problems raise when executing the program:

 Problems:

 1. Operation name clashing?

-running examples/name-clashing/main.ol will raised NullPointerException from the interpreter
+running examples/name-clashing/main.ol will raise NullPointerException from the interpreter

 2. Incorrectly import target

 running examples/package-discovery/main.ol, the console will output `A prints 1.1.0` which means the module finder of jolie interpreter will always(and only*) performs lookup for the module inside `packages` directory in current working directory.

-\* Remove `packages/B` will resulted in ModuleNotFound
+\* Remove `packages/B` will result in ModuleNotFound